TitansC33/112-Final-Project/README.md

+THIS FILE WAS ORIGINALLY HOSTED ON MY OLD GITHUB,
+AND HAS BEEN MOVED TO MY ACTIVE ONE.

 # COSC-112 Group 7: The Barnes-Hut Tree Algorithm
 ## Running the Program
 To compile, run "javac Main.java" in the command line.
 To run, run "java Main {theta} < {filepath}" in the command line.
 The file path must be the absolute file path.